Muhammad al-Makki: Makhdoom Muhammad Badruddin Bhaakri

+His descendants include Sayyid Muhammad Mahdi who was born from the daughter of Alauddin Khalji, Sayyid Sa'adullah and Waris Shah, the author of Heer Ranjha, the famous romantic story.

 Sayyid Sadruddin al-Khatib

-The saint Sayyid Sadruddin, the son of Sayyid Muhammad Shah al-Makki was born in 1204 AD in Bukkur.
+The saint Sayyid Sadruddin, the son of Sayyid Muhammad Shah al-Makki was born in 1204 in Bukkur.
 His influence spread all around the Indian Sub-Continent and was well known for his spirituality.
 He spent most of his life travelling and seeking knowledge from other parts of the world.
-He died in 1270 AD and is buried on Bukkur Island.
+He died in 1270 and is buried on Bukkur Island.

 Sayyid Sadruddin's son Ali Badruddin had many sons including Sayyid Murtadha also known as Shaban ul Millat, whose descendants are found mostly in Allahabad in India.
 From the descendants of Sayyid Ali Badruddin comes the author of Manba Al-Ansab, Sayyid Muin Al-Haqq and many other famous historical personalities.
 Other sons of Sayyid Ali Badruddin are Sayyid Daulat Ahmad, Sayyid Nazamuddin, Sayyid Ruknuddin and Sayyid Muhyuddin.

-Sayyid Maah and Sayyid Shams

-Both were the sons of Sayyid Muhammad al-Makki and were born in Yemen.
-They migrated with their father to India.
-However, they have no known progeny.